Occupational Health and the Risk Management Maturity Model (RM3)

 - PI2 – specific targets should be set to ensure that risk from occupational ill-health is being controlled

-- MRA1, MRA2, MRA4, MRA5 – the RCS for management of occupational health should include appropriate monitoring arrangements, audit, review and if necessary corrective action to ensure it is delivering management of risks from occupational ill-health
+- MRA1, MRA2, MRA4, MRA5 – the risk control system for management of occupational health should include appropriate monitoring arrangements, audit, review and if necessary corrective action to ensure it is delivering management of risks from occupational ill-health